Samuel Fraunces: Popularization by Lossing

 When Washington and his army occupied the city in the summer of 1776, the chief resided at Richmond hill, a little out of town, afterward the seat of Aaron Burr.
 Fraunces's daughter was Washington's housekeeper, and she saved his life on one occasion, by exposing the intentions of Hickey, one of the Life-Guard (already mentioned [page 257]), who was about to murder the general, by putting poison in a dish of peas prepared for his table.

 Lossing expanded on the "poisoned peas story" in his three-volume Life of Washington (1860), published the same year.
-He repeated the story a decade later in his Washington and the American Republic (1870):Washington was very fond of green peas, and it was agreed that when a dish of them was ready for the general's table, Hickey should put the poison in it.
+He repeated the story again a decade later in his Washington and the American Republic (1870):Washington was very fond of green peas, and it was agreed that when a dish of them was ready for the general's table, Hickey should put the poison in it.
 Meanwhile the housekeeper disclosed the plot to the general.
 The peas were poisoned.
 Washington made some excuse for sending the dish away, and Hickey was soon afterward arrested.
 The peas were given to some hens, in his presence, when they immediately sickened and died.[*]Hickey and his associates of the guard, were arrested immediately after dinner, on the twenty-third; and, according to a letter written at New York the next day, "the general's housekeeper was taken up," on suspicion of being an accomplice.
 She was the daughter of Samuel Fraunces, a noted innkeeper at that time ...
 It was chiefly on the testimony of this woman that Hickey was arrested, tried, and condemned.[*]These facts were related to a friend of the writer (Mr. W.J.
 Davis), by the late Peter Embury, of New York, who resided in the city at the time, was well acquainted with the general's housekeeper, and was present at the execution of Hickey.

-In the patriotic build-up to the 1876 Centennial Celebration, Lossing's story was retold in Scribner's Monthly Magazine, but with Samuel Fraunces's anonymous daughter identified as "Phoebe":A daughter of "Black Sam," Phoebe Fraunces, was Washington's housekeeper when he had his headquarters in New York in the spring of 1776, and was the means of defeating a conspiracy against his life.
+In the patriotic build-up to the 1876 Centennial Celebration, Lossing's story was retold in Scribner's Monthly Magazine, but with Samuel Fraunces's previously anonymous daughter identified as "Phoebe":A daughter of "Black Sam," Phoebe Fraunces, was Washington's housekeeper when he had his headquarters in New York in the spring of 1776, and was the means of defeating a conspiracy against his life.
 One part of the plan was the poisoning of the American commander.
 Its immediate agent was to be Thomas Hickey, a deserter from the British army, who had become a member of Washington's body guard.
 Fortunately the conspirator fell desperately in love with Phoebe Fraunces, and made her his confidant.
 She revealed the plot to her father, and at an opportune moment the dénouement came.
 Hickey was arrested and tried by court-martial.
 A few days afterward he was hanged ...

-The legend was repeated in the 1932 bicentennial celebration of George Washington's birth, although the location of events was switched from Richmond Hill to Fraunces Tavern.
+The legend was retold 56 years later in the 1932 bicentennial celebration of George Washington's birth.
+Unaccountably, the location of the supposed events was changed from Richmond Hill to Fraunces Tavern.